MahsooSalimi/mahsoosalimi.github.io/_pages/cv.md

   {March -June 2013}: Visiting Scholar & Research Assistant<br />
   CorrellLab, Computer Science Department<br />
   University of Colorado at Boulder (CU)<br />
-  Supervisor: Prof. Nikolaus Correll
+  Supervisor: Prof. Nikolaus Correll<br />
-  • Swarm control of DROPLETS robots
+  • Swarm control of DROPLETS robots<br />
   • THERMOCHROMIC SKIN for a so  Robot that can camou age in di erent environments

 Teaching